corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 CorDapp Distribution Service
 ============================

-CorDapp Distribution Service allows Corda network operators to distribute CorDapps updates to their network members.
+CorDapp Distribution Service allows Corda network operators to distribute CorDapp updates to the network members.
 Please see the [design doc](./design/design.md) for more information on the technical implementation.

 CorDapp Distribution Service utilises Maven repositories for artifact distribution (as CorDapps are effectively fat-jars).
+Network members periodically query a remote repository for updates and download them locally.
+Installation of updates is not automated yet.
+Corda node administrators need to stop / update / restart their nodes manually.

-Corda network / business network operators can run Maven on their premises and distribute CorDapps over conventional HTTP(s) or bespoke Corda transports (which are described below).
+CorDapp Distribution Service supports conventional HTTP(s) transport as well as bespoke Corda transports which are described in the further sections.

 *CorDapp Distribution Service* consists of the following components:
-* **corda-updates-core** - core classes that provide a unified API over Maven Resolver
+* **corda-updates-core** - a generic API over Maven Resolver
 * **corda-updates-transport** - custom transport implementations for Maven Resolver over Corda Flows
-* **corda-updates-app** - CorDapp that provides Corda API over `corda-updates-core`, allows network participants to periodically check for updates and enables basic version-reporting functionality.
+* **corda-updates-app** - CorDapp that allows participants to schedule periodic updates and provides basic version reporting functionality.
-* **corda-updates-shell** - command line interface over `corda-updates-core`
+* **corda-updates-shell** - command line interface

 # corda-updates-core